Broiler industry: Processing plants

 Further Processing plants carry out operations such as cutting and deboning.
 Previously the conveyor belts carrying live chickens generally ran at a maximum of 140 chickens per minute, but the maximum speed has been increased to 175 birds/minute.
 Once the dead birds arrive in the evisceration room (usually dropped down a chute after the feet are removed), they are hung again on shackles much the same way as they were when they were alive.

 Feed mills

 Integrators

 Today, in the U.S. an individual company called an "integrator" performs all or most production aspects.
 Integrators generally own breeder flocks, hatcheries, feed mills, and processing plants.
 The integrators provide the chicks, feed, medication, part of the fuel for brooding, and technical advisers to supervise farm production.
 Integration reduces costs by coordinating each stage of production.

 As an example of scale, a planned Tyson plant in Kansas was to have 1600 workers at the processing plant, with capacity to process 1.25 million birds per week.
 The plant was budgeted at $320 million.
 They expected to have between 100 and 200 farms within a 50-mile radius.
 There would be about 6 barns per site, to limit disease spread.
-Hourly wages were projected to be between $13 to $15.
+Hourly wages were projected to be between $13 and $15.